What is VictoriaMetrics Anomaly Detection (vmanomaly)? #

 vmanomaly

-can be scaled horizontally by launching multiple independent instances, each with its own MetricsQL queries and configurations:
+can be deployed as multiple independent instances, each configured with its own MetricsQL queries and configurations:

 schedulers